Shoichi Yokoi: Biography

-Later life

 After a whirlwind media tour of Japan, Yokoi married and settled down in rural Aichi Prefecture.
 He became a popular television personality and an advocate of simple living.
 He was featured in a 1977 documentary film called Yokoi and His Twenty-Eight Years of Secret Life on Guam.
 He eventually received the equivalent of US$300 in back pay, and a small pension.
 Although he never met Emperor Shōwa, while visiting the grounds of the Imperial Palace, Yokoi said, "Your Majesties, I have returned home ...
 I deeply regret that I could not serve you well.
 The world has certainly changed, but my determination to serve you will never change."

-Yokoi died in 1997 of a heart attack at the age of 82, and was buried at a Nagoya cemetery, under a gravestone that had originally been commissioned by his mother in 1955, after Yokoi had been officially declared dead.
+Yokoi died in 1997 of a heart attack at the age of 82.

-Museum

-The Shoichi Yokoi Memorial Hall opened in 2006 in Nakagawa-ku, Nagoya.
-Admission is free.
+The Shoichi Yokoi Memorial Hall opened in 2006 in Nakagawa-ku, Nagoya, and closed in 2022 after the death of its director and Yokoi's wife, Mihoko.